-Who thought of footpath kerb cuts?
+Who thought of kerb cuts in the footpath?
 30 years ago policy makers couldn’t understand why anyone needed kerb cuts in footpaths.
 “Why would anyone need kerb cuts – we never see people with disability on the streets”.
 This is part of the history of disability rights that we rarely think about these days.
-But kerb cuts didn’t happen because of policy – they happened because people took matters into their own hands.
+But kerb cuts (curb cuts) didn’t happen because of policy – they happened because people took matters into their own hands.
 And accessibility eventually shaped the streets.

 Stories of activists pouring concrete on kerbs have made their way into urban legends.
 It is sometimes referred to as the “Curb Cut Revolution”.
 (Note the American spelling.
 In Australia we call them kerb ramps.)
 It was the beginning of a turning point for accessibility.